moh2661978/landing-page/README.md

 - The scrolling effect
 - This project has the scope of converting a static web page in a single interactive page.
 - It uses javascript to dynamically create navbar links based on the content, when a section is in view it show the active state of that section.

-## What did we learned

-- In this project we converted the static web landing page to a dynamic page

 ## How to use the project